Mxs3/JS-Bot/README.md

 # JS-Bot
-A simple Discord bot using discord js and the Node runtime enviroment
+A simple Discord bot using discord js and the node runtime enviroment